 BIOS setting Meaning Setting options Effect USB Keyboard USB keyboard support can be Disabled Disables this function.
 Legacy Support enabled/disabled here.
 Enabled Enables this function.
-USB Mouse Legacy USB mouse support can be Disabled Disables this function. oupport Enabled Enables this function.
+USB Mouse Legacy Support USB mouse support can be enabled/disabled here.
+Disabled Disables this function.
+Support Enabled Enables this function.
 USB Storage Device USB storage device support can be Disabled Disables this function.
 Support enabled/disabled here.
 Enabled Enables this function.
-Port 64/60 Emulation Port 64/60 emulation can be enabled/disabled here.
-Disabled USB keyboard functions in all systems excluding Windows NT.
+Port 64/60 Emulation 60 Emulation Port 64/60 emulation can be Disabled enabled/disabled here.
+USB keyboard functions in all systems excluding Windows NT.
 Enabled USB keyboard functions in Windows NT.
 USB 2.0 Controller Settings can be made for the USB Full Speed 12 MBps Mode controller.
-Hi Speed 480 MBps BIOS EHCI Hand- The support for the operating system can Disabled Disables the function Off be set up without the fully automatic EHCI function.
+Hi Speed 480 MBps BIOS EHCI Hand- Off The support for the operating system can be set up without the fully automatic EHCI function.
+Disabled Disables the function Enabled Enables this function.
+USB Beep Message Option for outputting a tone each time a Disabled Disables this function.
+USB device is detected by the BIOS during the POST.
 Enabled Enables this function.
-USB Beep Message Option for outputting a tone each time a Disabled Disables this function. during the POST.
-Enabled Enables this function.
 USB Stick Default Emulation You can set how the USB device is to be used.
 Auto USB devices with fewer than 530MB of memory are simulated as floppy disk drives and devices with larger capacities are simulated as hard drives.
-Hard Disk An HDD-formatted drive can be used as an FDD (e.g. zip drive) for starting the system.
+Hard disk An HDD-formatted drive can be used as an FDD (e.g. zip drive) for starting the system.
 USB Mass Storage Reset Delay The waiting time that the USB device POST requires after the device start command can be set.
 10 Sec, 20 Sec, 30 Sec, 40 Sec Value set manually.
 Information: The message "No USB mass storage device detected" is displayed if no USB memory device has been installed.

-Table 49: X945 Advanced USB Configuration setting options (cont.)
+Table 49: X945 Advanced USB Configuration setting options (Forts.)